eorroe/String.prototype.contains/README.md

 ## Problem

-Let's say I want to check whether a string has at least one of the strings in an array.
+Let's say I want to check whether a string contains at least one other string from many:

 In ES5
 ```JS